ayazhankadessova/job-search-website/README.md

    2. Hash password (with bcryptjs) - done
    3. Create Token in controller - done
    4. Create Token , move to Schema instance method - done
+   5. Generate token for JWT_Secret & set lifetime as env var - done
-   5. Send response with token if valid
+   6. Send response with token if valid

 8. Think about expiresIn -> set in .env